 Things to consider

 When you're advertising your business, it's also worth spending some time thinking carefully about how much information you want to share about where you live.
-Childminders work from their own homes, and it's important to balance the need to advertise your business to attract more clients, and to maintain the security of your home.
+For example, because childminders work from their own homes, it's important to balance the need to advertise your business to attract more clients, and to maintain the security of your home.

 If you are a childminder, be mindful of the information that you share online and in vacancy matching services.
 Consider scheduling a privacy review every year to look at the information you're sharing.
 This becomes especially important if you are caring for vulnerable children.